 The proposed bill, if enacted, would amend current statutes regarding overtime compensation for law enforcement and probation officers.
 It would clarify the definition of "each hour worked" to include principal activities performed by employees while excluding activities not compensable under the Portal-to-Portal Act of 1947.
-Additionally, the bill would make technical changes to the language, such as replacing "work week" with "workweek" and "hour for hour" with "hour-for-hour," ensuring consistency and clarity in the statute.
+Additionally, the bill would make technical changes to the language, such as updating terms like "work week" to "workweek" and "two week" to "two-week," as well as modifying phrases like "hour for hour" to "hour-for-hour."

 Statutes affected: Introduced Version: 23-392